Classroom learning about cryptocurrency and bitcoin

 • Limited usage – To use your cryptos as a medium of exchange, you have to check with the merchant if they accept that form of payment.
 This can create inconveniences as not all have embraced the concept.
 Some countries have also imposed bans and regulations such as China recently.
 Lately, Tesla ($TSLA) has removed the ability to purchase their cars by Bitcoins.
 However, AMC Movie Theatres currently accept it as a form of payment (trying to cash into the meme stock craze)

-• Security concerns – As I have pointed out earlier, hackers and online fraudsters can wipe out a hot wallet in a matter of seconds.
+• Security concerns – As I have pointed out earlier, hackers and online fraudsters can wipe out a hot wallet in seconds.
 A cold wallet can easily be lost and never recovered if you lose the address or password, in this case, it will never be recovered and will be lost forever.
 With money when an issue arises it's often recovered via Federal Insurance or by your Bank.
 This is made worse by the latest hacks in FTX, where employees just stole whatever remaining money was left over from people's wallets!

 Cons of Cryptocurrency